TNanukem/EPCSAC/README.md

 To solve this problem and make the research process easier for the researchers, we propose the EPCSAC (Extensible Platform for Cloud Scheduling Algorithm Comparison), a web service based on the SaaS model that provides the simulation infrastructure required for researchers to test their algorithms.

+The EPCSAC uses the [CloudSim Plus](https://github.com/manoelcampos/cloudsim-plus/) on its back-end in order to run the requested simulations.
+This way, users have access to all the features promoted by the simulator, which has been chosen, after a long research process, because of its extensibility, maintainability and performance.

 The development of the project is done primarly by [Tiago Toledo Jr](https://github.com/TNanukem), a student and researcher at University of São Paulo.

 # Main Features